 The CA will then issue an SSL certificate that you can install on your SAP server to enable secure connections.
 How?
 Let’s get started.

 To install an SSL Certificate on your SAP system, download the necessary SSL files from your CA’s email & prepare them for installation.
 The files must adhere to the PKCS#7 certificate chain format.
-Once you have the SSL files, you can perform the following steps to install the SSL Certificate:

 After downloading & extracting the ZIP Folder, you will get the SSL Certificate, intermediate certificate (CA Bundle), and the root certificate from your CA. Open these files with a text editor and copy the contents of each certificate into a separate text (.txt) file.